Why We Make Paper

 Perhaps it has something to do with the shrinking selection of colored and textured papers on the market, but as printers, we weren't satisfied with merely printing on beautiful papers.
 After decades of printing, we finally decided to dive headlong into the fascinating world of papermaking.

-John, the consummate builder/hacker, learned how to construct his own beater to handle medium-scale batches of pulp, wooden molds and deckles, and even built a 33 x 48" CNC machine to cut cast paper molds in varying shapes and sizes.
+John, the consummate builder/hacker, learned how to construct his own beater and even built a 33 x 48" CNC router to cut molds and deckles in varying shapes and sizes.
+Logos is now capable of making cast paper sculptures as well as a range of western and eastern handmade papers (13" x 19" or smaller).
+We can also carve custom molds for special projects.